 SYNOPSIS: In 1977, a concerned mother takes her teenage son to a psychiatrist.
 The boy is an artist, but he talks wacko sci-fi stuff all the time.
 Unexpectedly, his futuristic philosophy changes the life of the old shrink.
-(Hear audiobook read by the author.)
+(Abridged version, available FREE on audiobook read by the author.)

 By Bob Bello

 12-MAY-1977, 10:00 A.M.

 When Bobby turned sixteen, his mom took him to a psychiatrist.
 He was a restless young man, growing between divorced parents and his grandmother’s care, and that was reason enough.

 “All adults ought to check their heads once in a while,” his mom said, attempting to ease him.
 “Not that I think you’re crazy, son.
 It’s just a prophylactic checkup with a mental-health physician.”